SarahGillespie/Algorithm_Fairness_Teachable_Unit/README.md

 This unit is built for Smith College's Statistical and Data Sciences program's Modeling for Machine Learning course but is adaptable to most undergraduate machine learning courses.
 Please reach out to Sarah Gillespie via Github issues for the answer key to the worksheet.
 The worksheet answer key is in a private repository.

 Much of this unit is based on *To Trust Or Not To Trust A Classifier*'s concepts and code and the fairness categories put forth in *On Formalizing Fairness in Prediction with Machine Learning*.
-All references are cited below.

 #### References: